Become a mentor

 - Sonoma Valley Mentoring Alliance, a 501(c) 3 non-profit organization, was formed in May, 1999.

-- The Sonoma Valley Mentoring Alliance serves students on eight public school campus in the Sonoma Valley Unified School District.
-Presently, there are Mentor Centers located at Dunbar, Flowery, El Verano, Sassarini, and Prestwood Elementary Schools, Altimira and Adele Harrison Middle Schools, and Sonoma Valley High School.
+- The Sonoma Valley Mentoring Alliance serves students on the seven public school campus in the Sonoma Valley Unified School District.
+Presently, there are Mentor Centers located at Flowery, El Verano, Sassarini, and Prestwood Elementary Schools, Altimira and Adele Harrison Middle Schools, and Sonoma Valley High School.

 - The goal is to match every child who is in need of social or emotional support with a caring adult role model from the Sonoma Valley community.